 Undoubtedly fulfilling the owners’ requests, this residence enables quite the living experience.
 For Kasiani, the build is special because of this exact outstanding design and thinking.
 “It so beautifully combines form and function to create visually appealing and considered spaces throughout,” she says.
 “There is an interesting juxtaposition of minimalist concrete structure alongside frequent moments of intricacies within, formed by the combination of arches and materiality.”

 Originally an old home on an approximately 700sqm block, this plot was subdivided into three, with two street frontages and one off a side laneway.
 Kasiani and Angelo’s block became a 227sqm street-fronting lot that was transformed into a three-bedroom, two-bathroom (including ensuite) abode.
 The full body of work includes a kitchen and living room, laundry, study, library/bookshelf area, rooftop terrace and double garage.
-There is plenty of cleverly designed space to accommodate this family.
+The design cleverly accommodates the family with plenty of thoughtfully planned space.

-In addition to being beautifully designed from a visual and functional perspective, this home also works effortlessly from a more sustainable perspective.
-It features precast and insulated concrete panels, coupled with exposed concrete slab floors downstairs that create cool interiors and reduce the need for artificial air conditioning.
-The design also features solar panels across every section of available roof space and battery storage to make the most of what is collected during daylight hours.
+In addition to its stunning visual and functional design, this home excels in sustainability.
+It incorporates precast and insulated concrete panels, along with exposed concrete slab floors downstairs, which keep interiors cool and reduce the need for artificial air conditioning.
+Solar panels cover every available section of the roof, with battery storage to maximize energy collected during the day.

 There’s no doubt this home offers something quite spectacular, finding a sweet spot somewhere between concrete and calm.
 It also shows that while Brutalism might be considered an ugly duckling, if you add a splash of Japanese and Venetian charm you’ve got yourself quite the majestic swan.